rhilconsultants/openshift/workshops/Ansible Operator/Exercise-2/Exercise_2.md

 ### Running the Container

-Generate your SSH key to interact with your local machine using ansible.
+Generate your SSH key to interact with your local machine using Ansible.
 Press `Enter` to approve the passphrase, This command will automatically create your public and private SSH keys.

     # ssh-keygen -N '' -f ~/.ssh/id_rsa -t rsa

-Now that we have our files in place lets make sure the ansible container can run with our newly created files:
+Now that we have our files in place lets make sure the Ansible container can run with our newly created files:

     # podman run --rm --name ose-ansible -tu `id -u` \
     -v $HOME/.ssh/id_rsa:/opt/app-root/src/.ssh/id_rsa:Z,ro \